To engage James Baillieu for a concert, please call us on: +44 (0)20 7379 8477 or contact us

 Described by The Daily Telegraph as 'in a class of his own...a remarkable pianist.'

-Described by The Daily Telegraph as ‘in a class of his own’ James Baillieu has been the prize-winner of the Wigmore Hall Song Competition, Das Lied International Song Competition (in both 2009 & 2011), Kathleen Ferrier and Richard Tauber Competitions.
+Described by The Daily Telegraph as ‘in a class of his own’ James Baillieu has been the prize-winner of the Wigmore Hall Song Competition, Das Lied International Song Competition, Kathleen Ferrier and Richard Tauber Competitions.
 He was selected for representation by Young Classical Artists Trust (YCAT) in 2010 and in 2012 received a Borletti-Buitoni Trust Fellowship and a Geoffrey Parsons Memorial Trust Award.

 An experienced coach, James has worked regularly at the George Solti Accademia di Bel Canto in Italy (with Mirella Freni and Leo Nucci), was a repertory professor for the Encuentro de musica y Academia de Santander in Spain, and continues to coach for the Jette Parker Young Artists Programme at the Royal Opera House, Covent Garden.
 He is an alumnus of the Britten-Pears Young Artist Programme, a scholar for the Samling Foundation, has participated in the European Liedforum in Berlin and in 2011 worked with Gerhard Schulz at the International Musicians Seminar in Prussia Cove.